-I. Gerrymandering and Districting
+I. Redistricting and Gerrymandering

 McGann, Anthony J., Charles Anthony Smith, Michael Latner, and Alex Keena.
 2016.
 Gerrymandering in America: The House of Representatives, the Supreme Court, and the Future of Popular Sovereignty.
 Cambridge University Press.

 Abstract: This book considers the causes and consequences of partisan gerrymandering in the U.S. House.
 The Supreme Court’s decision in Vieth v.
 Jubelirer (2004) made challenging a district plan on grounds of partisan gerrymandering practically impossible.
 Through a rigorous scientific analysis of U.S. House district maps, the authors argue that partisan bias increased dramatically in the 2010 redistricting round after the Vieth decision at both the national and state levels.
 From a constitutional perspective, unrestrained partisan gerrymandering poses a critical threat to a central pillar of American democracy – popular sovereignty.
 State legislatures now effectively determine the political composition of the U.S. House.
 The book answers the Court’s challenge to find a new standard for gerrymandering that is both constitutionally grounded and legally manageable.
 It argues that the scientifically rigorous partisan symmetry measure is an appropriate legal standard for partisan gerrymandering, as it is a necessary condition of individual equality and can be practically applied.

 McGann, Anthony J., Charles Anthony Smith, Michael Latner, and Alex Keena.
 2015.
 "A Discernable and Manageable Standard for Partisan Gerrymandering."
 Election Law Journal 14(4): 295-311.